 An award winning conservation repair that was supported by the Heritage Lottery Fund.
 The project required working closely with specialist consultants and contractors to complete repairs to the tower.
 There were a series of concerns, but the urgency was compounded by the development of a horizontal crack around the whole tower due to the corrosion

 A series of projects have been completed including a scope of internal refurbishment and alteration, extensive external conservation repair and the creation of a community garden.
 Other recent projects include the conversion of a former organ chamber into a vicars’ office and the introduction of an array of photovoltaics on the roof in collaboration with

 An English Heritage grant funded project was carried out approximately 8 years ago and encompassed substantial timber repairs to the spire, new details to the eaves, replacing the cedar boards with oak shakes and additional repairs and re-pointing to the stonework.
 In 2015 a roof repair grant was received and the clay roof tiles were removed, timber repairs carried out

 A new audio-visual system, including a projector and drop down screen, has been installed in the church to support modern methods of worship.
 Repair works are being carried out to the chancel floor and alterations to the reredos to uncover the lower section of the east window.
-A new annexe, currently at sketch scheme stage,
+Planning permission has recently been granted for a

 A series of re-ordering and grant aided conservation repair projects have been undertaken, including a significant scope of work to the tower.
 The project was shortlisted for the King of Prussia Gold Medal.
 The final phase of an extensive re-lighting project was completed in autumn 2019.
 We are currently developing proposals for a series of